mendix/docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 #### 3.1.3 Optimize bundle

 This setting is visible and effective when the React client is enabled.
-By default, It's already enabled to reduce the size of the generated app bundle and speeds up the bundling process by diabling source maps generation.
-Source maps are files that map code from its transformed state back to its original form, facilitating debugging during development.
-If you want to generate source maps for debugging purposes, you can disable this setting.
+By default, It's already enabled to reduce the size of the generated app bundle and speeds up the bundling process by disabling source maps generation.
+Source maps are used for debugging the bundled code during development.
+If you want to generate source maps for debugging pluggable widgets, you can disable this setting.

 ### 3.2 Build